discordeno/discordeno/README.md

 - REST does not rest!
   - Separate rest guarantees that your queued requests will continue to be processed even if your bot breaks for whatever reason.
   - Seamless updates!
-There's a chance you'll lose a tonne of messages or replies that are waiting to be given when you wish to update and restart the bot.
+There's a chance you'll lose a lot of messages or replies that are waiting to be given when you wish to update and restart the bot.
 You may restart your bot using this technique and never have to worry about losing any answers.
 - Single source of contact to Discord API
   - As a result, you will be able to send requests to Discord from any location, even a bot dashboard.
 You are no longer need to interact with your bot processes in order to submit a request or do anything else.
 Your bot process should be freed up to handle bot events.
 - Scalability!
 Scalability!
 Scalability!

 ### Gateway

 - **Zero Downtime Updates:**
   - A few seconds are needed to update your bot.
 When using conventional sharding, you must restart in addition to going through a 1/5s rate-limited process of identifying all of your shards.
 As WS processing has been relocated to a proxy process, you may resume the bot code right away without worrying about any delays.
 Normally, if you had a bot that was spread across 200,000 servers, restarting it after making a simple modification would take 20 minutes.
 - **Zero Downtime Resharding:**
   - At various periods in time, Discord stops allowing your bot to be added to new servers.
 Consider 150 shards operating on 150,000 servers, for instance.
 Your shards may support a maximum of 150 * 2500 = 375,000 servers.
 Your